sayalok/nodejs-scrap/README.md

 # Node Js Scrap Project
-This is a simple node js application to scrap data from  `otomoto.pl` website
+This is a simple node js application to scrap data from  `otomoto.pl` website.

 ## To run this app do the following step: